WRF Physics¶

 ra_lw_physics=99

-Eta operational radiation scheme.
-An older multi-band scheme with carbon dioxide, ozone and microphysics effects
+This is the Eta operational radiation scheme - an older multi-band scheme with carbon dioxide, ozone and microphysics effects

 Fels and Schwarzkopf, 1981